Local

 These structural deficiencies adversely impact all types of councils.
 However, counties face a number of unique challenges which amplify these issues.
 Our ageing demographics and large rural geographies create additional costs in service delivery, while issues of rural poverty, deprivation and poor social mobility are overlooked and under recognised in funding settlements.
 As a result of outdated funding formulae, counties have been historically the lowest funded councils, receiving £410 core funding per head this financial year, compared to an England average of £571.
 This historic underfunding, and an over reliance on council tax rises to fund services, also means the average Band D council tax rate in counties is 15% higher than the national average.

 Reform to the distribution of funding is necessary and inevitable.
 But it will be complex and difficult to achieve at a time when there are limited resources.
-Any incoming government will need to balance the need to reform, whilst ensuring it does not further undermine the financial stability of councils.
+The government will need to balance the need to reform, whilst ensuring it does not further undermine the financial stability of councils.
+That’s why our Spending Review submission outlined the need to provide certainty in the short-term, ensuring in the first year of office there are no changes to the approach in the distribution of grants, allowing time for a full engagement and consultation on any proposals for reform.

 curved line with half-rounded rectangle on the end